christianviuche/UniTrack-LIMS/README.md

 ---

-## 📊 Data Model: Advanced Hierarchical Entity-Relationship (6 Tables)
+## 📊 Data Model: Advanced Hierarchical Entity-Relationship (7 Tables)

-The system is built on a **six-table relational model** that accurately reflects the university's resource structure.
+The system is built on a **seven-table relational model** that accurately reflects the university's resource structure and the core inventory management.
 This design highlights the project's complexity by enforcing a hierarchical structure and managing shared resources through a **Many-to-Many (M:M)** relationship.

 ### Core Structure:
 1.  **FACULTIES (1:M) -> ACADEMIC_PROGRAMS**